Kjarrigan/fish-or-men/README.md

 # Math

-I own a game for children (age 3-7) which had some rules that seemed pretty unfair.
+I have a game¹ for children (age 3-7) which had some rules that seemed pretty unfair.
 You basically have to bet if team fish or team boat wins.
 And most of the time with the default rules the boat wins or maybe you get a draw.
 So I tweaked the rules a bit and it was more "even".